Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP proposes a way to limit extra items for TypedDict using a closed argument and to type them with the special __extra_items__ key.
-This addresses the need to define closed TypedDict type or to type a subset of keys that might appear in a dict while permitting additional items of a specified type.
+This PEP adds two class parameters, closed and extra_items to type the extra items on a TypedDict.
+This addresses the need to define closed TypedDict types or to type a subset of keys that might appear in a dict while permitting additional items of a specified type.

 Motivation

 A typing.TypedDict type can annotate the value type of each known item in a dictionary.
-However, due to structural subtyping, a TypedDict can have extra items that are not visible through its type.
-There is currently no way to restrict the types of items that might be present in the TypedDict type’s structural subtypes.
+However, due to structural assignability, a TypedDict can have extra items that are not visible through its type.
+There is currently no way to restrict the types of items that might be present in the TypedDict type’s consistent subtypes.

-The current behavior of TypedDict prevents users from defining a closed TypedDict type when it is expected that the type contains no additional items.
+The current behavior of TypedDict prevents users from defining a TypedDict type when it is expected that the type contains no extra items.

 Due to the possible presence of extra items, type checkers cannot infer more precise return types for .items() and .values() on a TypedDict.
 This can also be resolved by defining a closed TypedDict type.